If you are looking at how to get from Athens to Chios island in Greece… then look no further!

 This is actually how to get to those bus ticket kiosks outside of the airport.
 Isn’t it great people actually record those things to help others?

 For adults the Athens bus ticket (called “ATH.ENA) costs 6 euros and for kids (under 6) it costs 3 euros.

 This is where you need to go to get the ferry that goes to Chios:

 This is the Piraeus Port Gate E2 for the ferries that go to Chios:

 You can also take a taxi from the Athens airport (they’re all yellow) to the Piraeus Ferry Port which costs between 50-60 euros but it’s really not recommended because it doesn’t worth it in our opinion.
-Unless you love using these apps like Taxi EU (Download for Android or Download for iOS) or even UBER.
+If you use UBER, then you will still get picked by a yellow taxi.
+Don’t be surprised.

 Sometimes the Athens Airport Buses say: “AEROLIMENAS – PEIRAIAS”

 Don’t get confused.
 This is a… Greeklish version of saying: “Airport – Pireaus” so it’s the same thing.
 You’re not going back home yet… relax!

 How to go from Athens airport to Central Athens?

 First of all you have to go from the Athens Airport to Syntagma Square (the most central point in Athens) either by taking the metro from the airport (it’s actually overground for some stations and then it goes underground) or the bus X95 which will take you to Syntagma Square within 30-40 mins.